Manin-Drinfeld cycles and derivatives of $L$-functions: Introduction

 In this paper, we define {\it Manin-Drinfeld cycles} $[\Sht_A^r]_\pi \in \Ch_c^r(\Sht_G^r)$ coming from $A$-shtukas, where $A \hookrightarrow G$ is the diagonal torus.
-Whereas the Heegner-Drinfeld cycles play the role of CM divisors on the modular curve, the Manin-Drinfeld cycles play the role of cuspidal divisors.
+They are generalizations of cuspidal divisors on the (Drinfeld) modular curve.
 Our main result (Theorem \ref{thm:main intro}) has the following shape:

 for an appropriate spherical vector $\phi \in \pi$.
 When $r = 0$, this formula amounts to the statement that $\mathscr{L}(\pi,s)$ can be written as a Mellin transform.
-When $r = 1$, it is closely related to the function field version of the Manin-Drinfeld theorem \cite{Drinfeld,Manin}, that the cusps on the modular Jacobian are torsion.

-For $r \geq 2$, our formula has no (known) analogue over number fields.
+When $r = 1$, it is related to the function field version of the Manin-Drinfeld theorem \cite{Drinfeld,Manin}, that the cusps on the modular Jacobian are torsion.
+For $r \geq 2$, our formula has no known analogue over number fields.
 If $\mathscr{L}(\pi_K,1/2) \neq 0$, it shows that the Manin-Drinfeld cycles are non-vanishing and our formula gives a new expression for the Taylor series expansion of $\mathscr{L}(\pi,s)$.
-If $\mathscr{L}(\pi_K,1/2) = 0$, then the Manin-Drinfeld cycle pairs trivially against the Heegner-Drinfeld cycle, raising the question of whether the cycles themselves vanish.
-See \S1.2 for further speculation.
+If $\mathscr{L}(\pi_K,1/2) = 0$, then we see that the Manin-Drinfeld cycle has trivial intersection with the Heegner-Drinfeld cycle, leading to an `alternative': either $[\Sht_A^r]_\pi$ is torsion, or $[\Sht_A^r]_\pi$ and $[\Sht_T^r]_\pi$ are linearly independent.

-Yun and Zhang's proof of (\ref{yzformula}) proceeds by {\it geometrizing} Jacquet's relative trace formula (RTF) comparison approach to Waldspurger's formula \cite{Jacquet}.
-One side of this comparison involves computing traces of Frobenius on $\beta_*\Q_\ell$, where $\beta \colon M_d \to A_d$ is a version of the Hitchin fibration (one for each integer $d \geq 0$).
-One of the key insights in \cite{YZ} is that one can extend this approach to the case $r > 0$, using a certain natural correspondence